 - improve quality in preK programs by funding a variety of quality improvement activities, including paying for coaching and professional development for teachers;

 - support higher wages and compensation for those teachers by paying higher reimbursement rates than currently available for NC Pre-K;

 - expand access for four-year-old children by paying for new spaces and by increasing eligibility guidelines to include most families; and

 - offer a mixed-delivery system of preK for four-year-olds by partnering with high-quality child care programs in the community, Durham Public Schools and Head Start.

 Becoming a Durham PreK Site

-Durham County programs apply to become a Durham PreK site through our RFA process.
+Durham County programs apply to become a Durham PreK site through our Request for Applications (RFA) process.
 The application period to become a Durham PreK site for the 2019-2020 school year has now closed.
-We will continue to post updates about upcoming Durham PreK RFAs.
+You can review the 2019-2020 application documents and rubrics below.

 How are classrooms chosen?

 A committee reviews all submitted applications using a scoring rubric based on NC Pre-K Standards and Durham PreK Standards and Policies.